-Is marijuana legal in Hawaii?Lawmakers in Hawaii have passed medical marijuana laws as a measure of compassion for those with serious, debilitating diseases, and conditions.
+Lawmakers in Hawaii have reformed marijuana laws as a measure of compassion for those with serious, debilitating diseases, and conditions.

-When did marijuana become legal in Hawaii?Hawaii approved Act 228, or the Medical Marijuana Registry Program, in 1999, putting the bill into law in 2000.
-This law allowed patients to register and legally obtain marijuana by growing-at-home or through a caregiver.
+Hawaii approved Act 228, or the Medical Marijuana Registry Program, in 1999, implementing the bill into law in 2000.
+This law allowed patients to register and legally obtain marijuana by growing at home or through a caregiver.

-Are they MED or REC dispensaries?Hawaiian marijuana laws currently only apply to medical patients.
+Hawaiian marijuana laws currently only apply to registered medical patients.
 Once the dispensaries begin to open, only those with a valid medical registration may purchase and consume marijuana legally.

 - Cachexia (also known as wasting syndrome)